 While we are to be "witnesses (for Messiah) … to the uttermost parts of the earth" (Acts 1:8), the epistles of Paul and Peter are primarily instruction in Christian living, not instruction in "soul-winning," or "witnessing."
 (The words "witness," "witnessed," and "witnesses" appear only eighteen times in the epistles of Paul, Romans through 2 Tim.
 [NASB]) "Soul-winning" is not a biblical concept.
 The believer is, rather, to "teach all nations" (plant) and "baptize" (water - no pun intended), but God through the Holy Spirit will "call" (give the increase).
 (See Matt.
 28:19 and 1 Cor.
 3:6.)

 Proverbs 11:30 in the KJV is well known.
 "He that winneth souls is wise."
 But this is not necessarily the best translation.
 "The Hebrew text as it stands reads, 'wise man takes (away?) lives,' which may mean that by his example he gains the lives of other men, so that his righteousness is a tree of life to others as well as himself."
 (The New Bible Commentary: Revised, 1984)

-If you have comments or questions, please e-mail me at johnt204(at)inbox.com.
+If you have comments, questions, or suggestions, please e-mail me at johnt204(at)inbox.com.

 If the information on this site has been a help and a blessing, please consider a donation, and may YHWH richly bless you!
 Shalom.